coreinfrastructure/best-practices-badge/doc/implementation.md

 To make it possible to *select* a new language (after non-trivial translation has gone on):

-* Modify the file "config/initializers/i18n.rb"
+* Modify the file `config/initializers/i18n.rb`
-  and edit the assignment of "I18n.available_locales" to add the new locale.
+  and edit the assignment of `I18n.available_locales` to add the new locale.
 The system will now permit users to request it.
-* Modify the robots.txt to prevent crawling of user accounts in that locale.
-See: "app/views/static_pages/robots.text.erb".
 * Update app/assets/javascripts/criteria.js.erb
   to depend on the new locale's yml file, this allows the precompiler to be to be notified if the contents of criteria.js should have changed.
+  (note the hyphen vs. dash difference here).
   Simply add the following line to the top of criteria.js.erb:

 ~~~~
     depend_on NEW_LOCALE.yml
 ~~~~

+Note that the robots.txt automatically prevents crawling of user accounts in every locale, per `app/views/static_pages/robots.text.erb`.

 ### Old approaches for handling locales directly (not used)